Walkers (snack foods): Under PepsiCo ownership (since 1989)

+Marketing

+The Walkers logo, featuring a red ribbon around a yellow sun, is noticeably similar to Lay's and derives from the Walkers logo used in 1990.
+Gary Lineker, the Leicester-born former footballer, has been involved in advertisements with the company since 1995.
+During the 1990s, Walkers sold limited edition Salt and Lineker and Cheese & Owen crisps featuring the likenesses of Lineker and fellow footballer Michael Owen.
+In 2000, Lineker's Walkers commercials were ranked ninth in Channel 4’s UK wide poll of "The 100 Greatest TV Ads".

+In September 2001, Walkers ran a "Moneybags" promotion where £20, £10 and £5 notes were placed in special winning bags.
+However, two workers at a crisp factory were dismissed after stealing cash prizes from bags on the production line.

 In April 2010, the company launched a promotional campaign entitled the Walkers Flavour Cup in order to locate the world's most loved and favourite flavour.
 In the end, it was decided that the flavour with the most fans at the end of the tournament/competition would be declared the winner and ultimate champion of all flavours.
 Walkers encouraged people to engage in social media activity, and upload photos and videos to its website proving people's Superfan status of Walkers Crisps.
 The best fan from each of the 15 flavours won £10,000.
 In the end, English roast beef & Yorkshire pudding won the Flavour Cup.

 For the 2011 Comic Relief, four celebrities (Jimmy Carr, Stephen Fry, Al Murray and Frank Skinner) each represented four new flavours.
-In early 2013, Walkers revised its packaging, with a new design and typeface.
-Slogans such as 'Distinctively Salt & Vinegar' and 'Classically Ready Salted' were added to the front of packs.
-The previous packaging design had only existed for 12 months.
-Along with this packaging design, there came news that the company would begin using real meat products in its Smoky Bacon and Roast Chicken flavoured crisps.
-This prompted opposition from vegetarians, vegans, Muslims and Jews, who were now unable to eat these flavours.

-In 2014, Lineker launched a new "Do Us a Flavour" Walkers competition which encouraged people to submit new flavours of crisps, with the best six being sold later in the year before a public vote to decide the winner.
-The winner would win £1m.
-The public had to pick one of Walkers' ingredients as a base – Somerset Cheddar, Devonshire chicken, Norfolk pork, Dorset sour cream, Vale of Evesham tomatoes and Aberdeen Angus beef – then choose their own unique flavour.
+In 2014, Lineker launched a new "Do Us a Flavour" Walkers competition, allowing the public to submit new flavours of crisps.
+Six flavours would be chosen and sold for the remainder of the year before a public vote selected a winner, with a prize of £1m.
+The public had to pick one of Walkers' ingredients as a base – Somerset Cheddar, Devonshire chicken, Norfolk pork, Dorset sour cream, Vale of Evesham tomatoes and Aberdeen Angus beef – and create a new flavour using it.

 In 2015, Walkers launched the "Bring me Back" campaign, reintroducing Barbecue, Cheese and Chive, Beef and Onion, Lamb and Mint and Toasted Cheese flavours for a limited time.
 People voted on the Walkers website or used hashtags to see which flavour would be reintroduced permanently (Beef and Onion was chosen).
 The Marmite flavour was also brought back permanently to coincide with the promotion.

 On 10 April 2016, Walkers launched the Spell and Go promotion, again fronted by Gary Lineker.
 This competition caused some controversy as customers complained that it was impossible to win.
 The fairness of the competition was discussed on You and Yours, the consumer show on BBC Radio 4.
 Over 100 entrants complained to the Advertising Standards Authority, who after completing an investigation, decided that elements were misleading, and the competition was banned.